surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 15.16.0-b.3 =
+= 15.16.0-b.4 =

-(2023/07/11) Added new Organization options under the SSO &gt; General &gt; General Settings &gt; Site Information tab.
+(2023/07/12) Added support for new Schema Organization and NewsMediaOrganization type properties.
+Added an error notice for a empty Schema ItemList itemListElement property.

 = 15.15.1 =